 - History - especially pertaining to onset, and precipitating factors - eg, noise, duration, discharge, fever, swallowing disorder, dental history.

-- Examination - auroscopy looking for causes - eg, otitis media, cerumen.
+- Examination - otoscopy looking for causes - eg, otitis media, cerumen.

-- If auroscopy is unremarkable, consider referred causes of pain and examine the cranial nerves, especially V, IX and X.
+- If otoscopy is unremarkable, consider referred causes of pain and examine the cranial nerves, especially V, VII, IX and X.

-- Also examine - the nose, sinuses, oropharynx and nasopharynx (occult carcinoma often presents with otalgia), TMJ , parotid glands, larynx, and trachea.
+- Also examine - the nose, sinuses, oropharynx and nasopharynx (occult carcinoma often presents with otalgia), cervical lymph nodes, TMJ, parotid glands, larynx, and trachea.

 - Check temperature.

-- Investigations depend on the suspicion from the history and examination - the following can be performed: FBC, TFTs, ESR, CXR and audiography.
+- Investigations depend on the suspicion from the history and examination - the following can be performed: FBC, TFTs, ESR, CXR and audiogram.

-Always consider neoplastic causes in both children and adults with persistent otalgia.
+Always consider neoplastic causes, both in children and in adults with persistent otalgia.
 Other red flags include weight loss, voice change, lymphadenopathy and dysphagia.

 - Treat the underlying cause.